Basic 4 Year Curriculum - Week 1

 The 4 Year Curriculum teaches all letters and numbers using a logical formation progression.
 The first four weeks focus on "straight-line letters."
 For this week, focus on the letters l, i, T, t, and I—characters written only with straight lines.
 Each formation is first reviewed with tactile letters and numbers, and then created using crafts sticks, play dough, or pipe cleaners before being placed on tracing paper.
 When ready, use the Straight Line Characters worksheet to show the progression of the letters l, i, T, t, I. Be sure to say the Letter Formation Chants as the child creates each character.
 If this level is not appropriate for your child, begin at the level at which they can be successful.
 If in doubt, start a level below where you think your child is ready.

-Through out the curriculum, it will be suggested that a child use a broken crayon to color and write.
+Throughout the curriculum, it will be suggested that a child use a broken crayon to color and write.
 Occupational therapists have discovered that broken crayons (under 1” in length) force a child to correctly hold a writing utensil so no bad habits develop.
 The end goal is that the child will hold a utensil with her thumb and index finger while supporting it on the middle finger.
 Especially in handwriting, the child will be instructed to "rainbow write."
 This means writing once with a chosen color and then writing again with a different color to create a "rainbow" effect.
 This allows the child to practice multiple times on the same worksheet with different colored crayons.

 Information: First Name